golf1052/close-call/README.md

 [Create a developer application](https://developers.facebook.com/quickstarts/?platform=web) and then under that application create a test application. from there you can fill in `FACEBOOK_CONSUMER_KEY` as the App ID and `FACEBOOK_CONSUMER_SECRET` as the App Secret in `config.py`.
 Set the Site URL to your website for production or `http://localhost:5000/` for testing.
 This will allow you to login with Facebook, but won't actually allow posting to be seen by anyone besides yourself and other admins/testers of your developer application.

 ### Venmo
 [Create a developer application](https://venmo.com/account/settings/developer) and set the Web Redirect URL similarly to Facebook, your website for production or `http://localhost:5000/` for testing.
 You can set `VENMO_CLIENT_ID` to the Application ID and `VENMO_CLIENT_SECRET` to the Application Secret.
+Set `VENMO_USER_IDS` to a list of Venmo User IDs to send money to.
+These can be obtained from the Venmo API.
 This will allow you to login with Venmo and send your real money away to real strangers.

 ### Indico
 [Follow the instructions to obtain a free API key](https://www.indico.io/docs) and set `INDICO_API_KEY` in the config.